auto-d/forklift/README.md

 ## TODO

+- build a basic pipeline driven from the CLI that allows
+  - synthesizing datasets (code directory -> dataset),
+  - training (dataset -> model),
+  - testing (dataset->scores),
+  - deploying (model->URL out)
 - explore transformers fine-tuning support
+- understand whether RL can use the same dataset if we use something like BLEU to compare results...
 - find a model we can reasonably iterate on with our available compute (work rig)
 - generate a dataset through iterative decomposition of some thing, if not a codebase
+-

 ## Problem

 It is common for software engineers and information technology practitioners to encounter unfamiliar codebases.
 These individuals may be asked to troubleshoot, refactor, or reason about the underlying capabilities or limitations.
 Approaching these tasks without a working knowledge of the codebase risks inducing unintended behavior or incorrectly assessing the scope of work.
-However developing a working knowledge of a large codebase is a daunting task.
-Seasoned software engineers can take years to master a large codebase.
+However, developing a working knowledge of a large codebase is a daunting task.
+Seasoned software engineers can take years to master a large software project.

 It is desirable to augment a human practitioner in all of these tasks to mitigate the aforementioned risks and accelerate the acquisition of working knowledge.
 Large language models (LLMs) have displayed an exceptional ability to summarize, annotate, generalize and reason about source code.
 A suitably proficient model can serve as a human 'copilot', supporting analysis, summarization and general knowledge reinforcement.
 However, models are limited by the data and latent patterns provided during training.
 Codebases that were only superficially represented or absent entirely during the training phase present a problem when recruited into this copilot role.
 - Model generates convincing language, and confidently recommends incorrect approaches based on the lack of underlying knowledge to support analysis
 - Models are extremely prone to hallucinating symbols, programming interfaces and patterns in codebases that didn't present a strong signal during training
 - "prompt stuffing" or more sophisticated few-shot learning techqniues (e.g. retrieval-augmented generation - RAG), can improve results, but typically manifests as shallow knowledge